DelovoyMotiv/anteroslogos/README.md

 - `lib/a2a/sessionManager.ts` - Session lifecycle management (529 lines)
 - `lib/a2a/orchestration.ts` - Multi-agent task chaining (493 lines)
 - `lib/a2a/reputation.ts` - Agent reputation scoring (428 lines)
+- `lib/a2a/persistentQueue.ts` - Database-backed queue with atomic dequeue (365 lines)
+- `lib/a2a/webhooks.ts` - HMAC-signed webhook delivery with retry logic (287 lines)

 **Database Schema:**
 - `a2a_tasks` - Task execution history with JSONB params and results
 - `a2a_sessions` - Multi-task session grouping with aggregated metrics
 - `a2a_agent_reputation` - Trust scores and performance tracking
 - `a2a_task_events` - SSE event history for streaming replay
+- `audit_jobs` - Persistent job queue with priority ordering and retry logic
+- `batch_jobs` - Batch audit tracking with progress aggregation
+- `job_webhooks` - Webhook callback management with exponential backoff

 ### 7. APA Micropayments (4,700 lines)